davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-04-07/2-supreme-court/snippet-united-states-supreme-court-1-1.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-04-07 (appeal) (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-04-07 (appeal) (Wikipedia)" ✂️: >-
   On April 7 [of 2025], the Trump administration appealed the Fourth Circuit's ruling via the Supreme Court's emergency docket.
 citation: >-